wangsiyang68/quartz/content/Parallel Programming/MAC Operations.md

-Stands for Multiply and aCcumulate
+Stands for Multiply and Accumulate
-Often used in matrice multiplication/convolution
+Often used in matrix multiplication/convolution

 #pp